 Pulling a monthly budget is very easy if you’re using donor management software.
 With Donorbox, you can pull donation reports quickly and easily to see how your income stacks up against your budget.

 For most churches, there are fluctuations in attendance at certain times of the year.
 December usually sees a spike, for example.
-When you create your church budget, factor these shifts into account and use them to avoid tough times.
+When you create your church budget, consider these shifts and use them to avoid tough times.
 During the “peak” times, you can budget to put more money aside for the lower-income months.

 You’ll likely need to do church repairs at some point and these can potentially be costly.

-If you haven’t factored maintenance into your budget, it can also be financially devastating.
+It can also be financially devastating if you haven’t factored maintenance into your budget.
 Putting a portion of your church’s income aside for maintenance work can avoid financial headaches.

 It also means you won’t need to hit the panic button if maintenance work is required.
 Churches that haven’t budgeted for repairs often need to lean more heavily on their congregation to cover the costs.